ibm-cloud-architecture/refarch-jee/static/artifacts/ICP-liberty-tutorial/step1.md

    ta-cos-ibm-transadv-dev-ui        1         1         1            1           5h
    ```

-7. Once the *Available* field turns to **1**, the Db2 instance is available and ready to be used.
+4. Once the *AVAILABLE* field turns to **1**, the Db2 instance is available and ready to be used.

 #### Bootstrap initial data into database

 Once Db2 is up and running inside ICP, there are many ways to now get data into that database.
 The preferred Kubernetes approach would be to create a [Job](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/) that would run once and bootstrap the data automatically.
 We provide you with this job definition for this tutorial.

-Then, you only need to create it using the Kubernetes CLI:
+On a terminal window where the [Kubernetes CLI has been configured on](troubleshooting.md#configure-the-kubernetes-cli):

 1. Download the job definition that populates your newly created database.
 On a terminal window, execute: